micene09/scarlett/docs/api/rest-error.md

 When a request's response has an error, you will find an instance of `RestError` as a property named **error** on `IResponse` object.
 If the `throw` flag is enabled, or the `throwExcluding` fails to filter an error, the library will internally `throw` it.

 :::tip
-You can event import it and create an instance to extend your business logic:
+You can even import it and create an instance to extend your business logic:

 ```ts
 import { RestError } from "scarlett";